Best cash back credit cards

 This is a smart cash back card for those who don’t mind putting in a little effort to keep up with rotating bonus categories.
 Chase Freedom is a tier rewards card that earns 5% cash back on the first $1,500 you spend on eligible purchases each quarter, so you’ll need to keep an eye on how those change every few months.
+Cardholders receive a complimentary DashPash from DoorDash for the first three months, followed by a 50 percent discount price at the current rate for nine months.
 All other purchases earn unlimited and automatic 1% cash back regardless of category.

 Chase Freedom benefits